l0m-dev/Undying-Renewal/README.md

   - New gibs system!
   - Saves are no longer deleted on new game
   - Walking and crouching makes no noise

+## Building
+  - Create a folder called UndyingScripts on the C: drive.
+  - Download and extract all the files from this repository in that folder.
+  - Move all files files from the 'unused' folders to the 'Classes' folder, one directory back.
+  - Open System.ini from the game's 'System' folder and change `SourceDir=\DWIUnreal` to `SourceDir=C:\UndyingScripts`
+  - Edit System.ini with packages you want to build.
+If you get an error you might need to add other packages that are also required for that specific package.
+E.g.
+    ```
+    EditPackages=Engine
+    EditPackages=Aeons
+    ```
+  - In the 'System' folder of the game type 'cmd' in the file path bar.
+  - Type `ucc make` in the command prompt that opens.